OPz Stationary Battery - The best choice for stationary applications?

 For the purposes of this article few can combine some of these markets due to the similarity in their battery requirements.
 Table 1 shows the demands of these applications on the installed batteries.

 Some of these applications can be subdivided further.
 Starting with Energy Storage, this is perhaps the fastest growing stationary application.
-In the past 20 years it has been recognised that energy storage, either directly from the grid as in utility scale operations, or as an addition to variable renewable energy generators, has a whole range of benefits.
+In the past 20 years it has been recognized that energy storage, either directly from the grid as in utility scale operations, or as an addition to variable renewable energy generators, has a whole range of benefits.
 Table 2 below gives a reasonably comprehensive list of the different uses to which grid scale energy storage can be put.
 What is immediately evident is that some of the applications like energy Arbitrage have significant commercial benefits and an industry based on purchasing reserves of stored energy at low prices then reselling to distributors at peak demand times or when energy generators are struggling.
-The ability to efficiently harness renewable energy is becoming more important and countries and regions struggle to deliver lower CO2 emissions from increasing industrialisation and consumer demands.
+The ability to efficiently harness renewable energy is becoming more important and countries and regions struggle to deliver lower CO2 emissions from increasing industrialization and consumer demands.
 Grid scale energy storage along with other markets like remote telecoms towers are burgeoning markets where batteries are ideally placed to enable their growth.
 Of all the battery storage technologies which are available, lead acid, and particularly the OPzS and OPzV designs, can provide a very cost-effective solution for most of the stationary markets.

 Table 2 Description of Energy Storage applications